threema-ch/webrtc-build-docker/README.md

 ## Custom patches

-You can also provide custom patches.
+You can also apply custom patches during the build process.
 Put a `.patch` file inside the `build/patches/` directory, then it should be applied automatically.

 The patch should be created using `git diff` inside the /webrtc/src directory (checkout of the https://chromium.googlesource.com/external/webrtc.git repo):